G-MontaG/leetcode/array/README.md

 First, I add 1 anyway.
 If there is a carry-over, the new digit will also add 1.
 If the current digit is less than 9 then return the array.

 Last, when running over for loop, I just put fill 1 in front of the array.

+### Move Zeroes

+A two-pointer approach records the position of `0` and the current number

+### Two Sum

+In one cycle, we go through all the array storing numbers as a dictionary and compare keys to the current number.

+### Valid Sudoku

+This topic require additional investigation.